Avash: Formation

 In 2017, Tanzir Tuhin, former lead vocalist of the band Shironamhin, became embroiled in controversy, and left the band on 7 October.
-On 16 December of the same year, Tuhin (vocals),former bassist of Obscure Raajue Sheikh (bass), Sumon Monjurul (lead), Rinku Imam (drums), Shawon Kaium (keyboards)- formed the band Avash.
+On 16 December of the same year, Tuhin (vocals), former bassist of Obscure Raajue Sheikh (bass), Sumon Monjurul (lead), Rinku Imam (drums), Shawon Kaium (keyboards)- formed the band Avash.
 On 1 February 2018, the band performed their first live performance on the open stage at Jahangirnagar University.

 The band released their debut single "Manush-1" on 15 May 2018.
 Later, on 27 January 2019, they released self-titled track "Avash".
 The group's third single, "Bastob", was released on 23 February in 2020.
 The music video for the song was directed by Arifur Rahman.
-And in January 2021 they released their latest single "Anath", which has an animated video.
+In January 2021 they released their latest single "Anath", which has an animated video.
+And in 2023 the band released their 5th single "Camera" with a lyrical music video.